apim-haufe-io/wicked.node-sdk/README.md

 # wicked.haufe.io SDK

+## DISCLAIMER

+**IMPORTANT**: This is the documentation of the wicked.haufe.io node SDK as of version 1.0.0!
+It will **NOT** work with previous versions of wicked.haufe.io.

+## Introduction

-This node.js module is the SDK for building plugins and additions to the wicked.haufe.io API Management system.
+This node.js module is an SDK for building plugins and additions to the wicked.haufe.io API Management system.

 You can find more information on wicked.haufe.io here: